You can monitor the capacity of the vSAN datastore, analyze usage, and view the capacity breakdown at the cluster level.

 - Operations reserve - Reserved space in the cluster for internal operations.

 - Host rebuild reserve - Reserved space for vSAN to be able to repair in case of single host failure.
+The Capacity monitor displays the host rebuild threshold only when the host rebuild reserve is enabled.

 If the resynchronization of objects is in progress in a cluster, vSAN displays the capacity used in the capacity chart as operations usage.
 In case there is enough free space in the cluster, vSAN might use more space than the operations threshold for the resyncing operations to complete faster.